Properties of Numbers

 The Associative Property

-"Associate" means to group together, and that's exactly what this property is about—how we group numbers when we're adding or multiplying several of them.
+"Associate" means to group together, which is what this property is about: how numbers can be grouped when you're adding or multiplying several of them.

-Associative Property of Addition: When adding three or more numbers, the way you group them doesn't change the sum.
+Associative Property of Addition: When adding three or more numbers, grouping doesn't change the sum.

 $$(a + b) + c = a + (b + c)$$

-Associative Property of Multiplication: When multiplying three or more numbers, the way you group them doesn't change the product.
+Associative Property of Multiplication: When multiplying three or more numbers, grouping doesn't change the product.

 $$(a \times b) \times c = a \times (b \times c)$$